canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap.md

 ```

 Here you clean just the build step of the `gnu-bash` part, so the source does not need to be
 re-downloaded.
 Then the build is run again and it passes!
-Now let's see if our new commands work
+Now let's see if both our commands work:
-fine:

 ```bash
 sudo snap try --devmode prime